Yuan-Jinghui/Riemannian-Optimization-on-Relaxed-Indicator-Matrix-Manifold/readme.md

 The code is compatible with the open-source manifold optimization toolbox [manopt](https://www.manopt.org/) and runs based on *manopt.* Please ensure that you download and install *manopt* (MATLAB version) before using this code.

+### Introduction

+We have introduced a novel manifold—the Relaxed Indicator Matrix Manifold, defined as
+$$
+\{ X \mid X 1_c = 1_n, l < X^T 1_n < u, X > 0 \}
+$$
+which plays a significant role in fields such as classification and clustering.
+We have developed a Riemannian optimization toolbox tailored for the Relaxed Indicator Matrix Manifold and conducted extensive experiments.
+Compared to other algorithms, our approach demonstrates clear advantages in both loss function values and computational speed.
+Furthermore, we applied this method to graph partitioning and clustering (RCUT), achieving notable improvements in clustering metrics (ACC, NMI, ARI).

 ### File Placement

 Please place the files in the appropriate *manopt* directory as follows: